An obitube-ary to the tube amplifier

 In this scenario the modeller/profiler is doing it all – amp sound, cab sound and effects.
 The speaker is typically very flat and just reproducing your sounds without adding colour.
 Furthermore, many players in this situation will then send their tones direct to FOH without the need for mic’ing amps etc.

-Firstly the use of a modeller/profiler as a starting point actually gives you these options.
-I know lots of players are overwhelmed by the possibilities but I’ve increasingly enjoyed the ‘all in one’ aspect of having everything in single box and then being able to use cabs/power amps to suit as needed.
+Firstly the use of a modeller/profiler as a starting point actually gives you these options to emulate a tube amplifier.
+I know lots of players are overwhelmed by the possibilities but I’ve increasingly enjoyed the ‘all in one’ aspect of having everything in a single box and then being able to use cabs/power amps to suit as needed.
 I also love the ability to use these for recording as well as live.
 Then add the sheer amount of tonal possibilities to mix (tweaking, editing, sharing of profiles, purchasing of profiles and so on) and you can go plug and play preset style or get super involved.